 With an ongoing shortage of skilled, experienced security specialists, automation is crucial to plugging the gap.

-The commercial benefits of Azure Sentinel
+The commercial benefits of Microsoft Sentinel

-The operational benefits of Azure Sentinel that we’ve discussed above will usually result in greater efficiency and better allocation of budgets and resources.
+The operational benefits of Microsoft Sentinel that we’ve discussed above will usually result in greater efficiency and better allocation of budgets and resources.
 Greater visibility of events, and the ability to detect and block issues sooner, helps to reduce the costs associated with data breaches and losses.

 However, there are also some additional commercial benefits to be aware of: